Geographic Distribution and Habitat

 Females seem to instigate most of the aggression that occurs within the group or with an outside group.
 Within the group, these events tend to occur while feeding, but do not result in fights.
 A high-ranking female may interrupt a low-ranking female by approaching.
 The low-ranking female retreats and the conflict is avoided.
 If conflict is unavoidable, it usually ends quickly and injuries are not life-threatening.
 Rank is important in blue monkey society, but it does not seem to be related to the age of a female and does not seem to impact reproduction success.
 Rank dominance is also more apparent in times of food shortage.

 When antagonistic behavior occurs towards a neighboring group, the attacking females (adults and juveniles) chase and bite their opponents.
 Males and youngsters of both sexes are rarely involved.
 In fact, juvenile males have no second thoughts when they feel like hanging out and playing with young males of a neighboring group.
 Combats between female opponents may last several minutes and cause severe or even fatal injuries.
-After the fight, females of the same group cluster with 2 or 3 partners and engage in intense allogrooming sessions, sometimes switching partners.
+After the fight, females of the same group cluster with 2 or 3 partners and engage in intense allogrooming sessions (mutual social grooming), sometimes switching partners.
 This is strikingly different from their regular behavior, since blue monkeys prefer to keep at a safe distance from one another.
 This species is not particularly social; females spend less than 5% of their time engaged in social activities, such as grooming, and grooming between mother and daughter is not consistent, especially when they are close in age.